Tomàs Guarino: 2024–25 season

 Guarino Sabaté started the season by winning bronze at the 2024 Tayside Trophy.
 Going on to compete on the 2024–25 ISU Challenger Series, he finished fifth at the 2024 CS Nepela Memorial and tenth at the 2024 CS Tallinn Trophy.
-In December, Guarino Sabaté won his fifth consecutive national title at the 2025 Spanish Championships.
+In December, Guarino won his fifth consecutive national title at the 2025 Spanish Championships.

 Going on to compete at the 2025 European Championships in Tallinn, Estonia, Guarino Sabaté finished the event in nineteenth place overall.
 He followed this up by winning the 2025 Merano Ice Trophy.

-In March, Guarino Sabaté finished twentieth at the 2025 World Championships in Boston, Massachusetts, United States.
+In March, Guarino finished twentieth at the 2025 World Championships in Boston, Massachusetts, United States.
 His placement won Spain a quota for men's singles skating at the 2026 Winter Olympics.

+2025–26 season: Milano Cortina Olympics

+Guarino opened his season by finishing twelfth at the 2025 CS Nepela Memorial.
+He followed this up by finishing fourth at the 2025 Golden Bear of Zagreb, winning silver at the 2025 NRW Trophy, and placing ninth at the 2025 CS Tallinn Trophy.

+In December, he won his sixth consecutive national title at the 2026 Spanish Championships.
+The following month, he competed at the 2026 European Championships in Sheffield, England, United Kingdom, finishing in eighteenth place.

+In early February, days before the start of the 2026 Winter Olympics, Guarino announced via his Instagram that despite having skated to it for the entirety of the season, he would be unable to use his Minions short program at the event due to Universal Pictures not allowing it.
+"Unfortunately, just days before the Olympic inauguration, I was informed that I am no longer permitted to use this program due to copyright clearance issues," he shared.
+"Finding this out last Friday, so close to the biggest competition of my life, was incredibly disappointing.
+Nevertheless, I will face this challenge head-on and do everything I can to make the best of the situation."
+The day after making his post, Guariano announced that Universal Pictures had reconsidered and granted him the rights to perform his Minions program due to widespread fan support leading to his post going viral.
+Going on to compete at the 2026 Olympic Games, Guarino finished twenty-fifth in the short program, just 2.5 points shy of qualifying for the final.
+He closed his season at the 2026 World Figure Skating Championships in Prague, finishing 29th.